K2-US-TS/Signature-Pad/README.md

 ### Redrawing the Signature
-Use the view called *Signature Pad - View Signature*, located in the **Common/Signature Pad** directory.
+Use the view called *Signature Pad - View Signature*, located in the **Common/Signature Pad** category.
 As with the capture view, simply add the view to your form and initialize it by:
 1. Adding (or editing) the *When the server loads the Form* rule
 1. Add an action of *Execute a server rule*
 1. Select the *Initialize Signature View Pad* rule of the added view